nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

 Take a look at ``src/network/model/node-list.cc`` and search for ``NodeList::Add``.
 The public static implementation calls into a private implementation called ``NodeListPriv::Add``.
-This is a relatively common idom in |ns3|.
+This is a relatively common idiom in |ns3|.
 So, take a look at ``NodeListPriv::Add``.
 There you will find,

 ::